Exploring Tomorrow's Treatments Today

 • Other health conditions

 Eligibility criteria can help researchers achieve accurate and meaningful results.
-These criteria also make certain that people who could be made worse by participating in the study are not exposed to the risk.
+These criteria also ensure that the study does not expose people who could be harmed to the risk.

 For a treatment to become standard, it must first go through three or four clinical trial phases.
 The early phases make sure the treatment is safe.
 Later phases show if it works better than the standard treatment.